What is a Mortgage Loan Officer?

 Step #2: Submit a set of Fingerprints

-Send a set of your fingerprints to the Colorado Bureau of Investigations for an FBI criminal history background check.
+- Send one set of your fingerprints to the Colorado Bureau of Investigations for an FBI criminal history background check.

 Step #3: Register with the Nationwide Mortgage Licensing System and Registry